linna/app/README.md

 ## Getting Started

 ### Requirements
 App was written for run with linna-framework and need PHP 7.0 or higher, was tested under Linux with Apache (mod rewirte on) web server.
-Mysql is also needed for run because App contains login and user managment examples that require database.
+Mysql (PDO Driver) is also needed for run because App contains login and user managment examples that require database.

 App run with default php.ini.

 ### Installation
 *Consider use of sudo command if need administrator privileges.*

 With [composer](https://getcomposer.org/)